rdammkoehler/DockerKata/15_simple_python_image.md

 The purpose of this kata is to familiarize yourself with the process of creating  the simplest possible image for running a python application.

-## Overivew
+## Overview

-In this exercise we will create a simple Python application and place it in a Docker Image.
+In this exercise, we will create a simple Python application and place it in a Docker Image.
 We will then run that image.
 When we are done we will remove the image and its associated containers.

 ## Kata Steps